UDT-ITF/website/source/presentation/index.md

 Content that is derived from the TextFrame, such as IIIF images for the underlying resource or an audio representation of the text, _MUST_ be associated by an Annotation that has the `motivation` value `supplementing`.
 Annotations _MAY_ have any other `motivation` values as well.
 Thus, content of any type may be associated with the TextFrame via an Annotation that has the `motivation` value `writing`, meaning the content is _part of_ the TextFrame; an Annotation that has the `motivation` value `supplementing`, meaning the content is _from_ the TextFrame but not necessarily part of it; or an Annotation with another `motivation` meaning that it is somehow about the TextFrame.

-> This point seems fine but the example in the second sentence clearly needs to be altered.
-The last sentence of the paragraph doesn't seem to apply to us.
-Can that last sentence be deleted, or is there something comparable we need to say?

 TextFrames _MAY_ be treated as content resources for the purposes of annotating on to other TextFrames.
 For example, a TextFrame (TextFrame A) containing a commentary on a historical text along with Annotations may be annotated on to another TextFrame (TextFrame B) containing the historical text.

 ``` json-doc